Yates Zero Super Concentrate Weedkiller

 Small plants can be removed manually when using appropriate protection against prickles.
 For more established plants, apply Yates Zero Super Concentrate Weedkiller as per label instructions for unwanted trees.

-Blackberries are mounding shrubs with stems or canes often covered in prickles.
+Mounding shrubs with tangled stems or canes, often covered in prickles.
 Fruits ripen from green to red, then fully ripen to a dark purplish-black.

-Privets are tall shrubs or small trees which spread by means of blue-to-black berries that form after flowering.
+Tall shrubs or small trees which spread by means of blue-black berries that form after flowering.
 Berries are spread by fruit-eating birds.
+Often blamed for aggravating hayfever and asthma symptoms.